dotsquares-support/Ds-Form/README.md

 composer require ds/craft-dsform
 ```

-3. In the Control Panel, go to Settings → Plugins and click the “Install” button for Ds Form.
+3. In the Control Panel, go to Settings → Plugins and click the “Install ” button for Ds Form.